expertskb/WeShare/V2/readme.md

-This All file only work for premimum user . if you don't have premimum account then you can use V1
+All these files work only for premium users.
+If you don't have a premium account you can use V1